 Today the home is owned by the Town of Parsippany-Troy Hills.
 This 30-acre wooded site consists of the main Log House (c.
 1908) and outbuildings that housed workers and boys who came to study and learn crafts.
 A national historic landmark, you can visit the site and take guided tours.
 Stickley Museum at Craftsman Farms

 Please plan your visit before you travel to Morris County.
 Many sites are closed, have limited hours, or are partially closed due to the pandemic.
 As of January 1, 2021, you can visit Macculloch Hall by appointment only.
 You can visit Morristown National Historical Park, but only the outdoor areas.
 Historic Speedwell is unavailable for visits at least through April.
 However, you can walk by Nast’s home, but please note that it is a private residence.
 The Schuyler-Hamilton House is unavailable to visitors right now.
 You can visit the Morristown Green and see “The Alliance” sculpture (below) and read the historic signage panels.

 The graves of Alfred Vail and members of the Ford family reside at St. Peter’s Episcopal Church in Morristown at the corner of South and Miller Streets.
 Additionally, other Ford family members are behind the First Presbyterian Church at 57 East Park Place just off the Morristown Green.
 The graveyards are open dawn to dusk.

 The Alliance: Washington, Hamilton and Lafayette

 Can’t wait to visit in person?
 May we suggest you visit the websites of these historic sites or our website.
-The sites offer virtual programs and lots of interesting information about the notable Morris County history makers we have introduced you to today!
-Here some articles from our Blog Archive that may be of interest, too.
+Notably, the sites offer virtual programs and lots of interesting information about the notable history makers of Morris County we have introduced you to today!
+Additionally, here some articles from our Blog Archive that may be of interest, too.